mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 Any user can redeem the code generated for a disposable client, although the code may only be redeemed once.
 If the code expires without having been redeemed, we must create a new disposable client and prompt the user again.
 But if everything worked as expected, our new client should now have credentials be authorized to talk to Blot're on the user's behalf.

 ## Persisting and Using Existing Credentials
 Authorized clients hold their credentials in memory and can continue to make authorized requests until they are shut down.
-For our weather app, we'll need to   persist these credentials so that the user does not need to authorize our app every time it is restrated.
+For our weather app, we'll need to   persist these credentials so that the user does not need to authorize our app every time it is restarted.

 The `creds` property of a client contains the current credentials: